 At each reporting date, the Group reviews the carrying amounts of its non-financial assets (other than investment property, inventories and deferred tax assets) to determine whether there is any indication of impairment.
 If any such indication exists, then the asset's recoverable amount is estimated.
-Goodwill is tested annually for impairment.
+Goodwill is tested annually for impairment and when circumstances indicate that the carrying value may be impaired.